Inverse Scaling in Test-Time Compute: Related Work

 \section{Related Work}

-\paragraph{Test-time Compute Scaling.} \looseness-1 Recent studies reveal that LRMs may generate verbose reasoning chains with marginal accuracy gains. \citet{chen2024not} showed that LRMs generate significantly more tokens than conventional LLMs on simple arithmetic tasks, with minimal increase in accuracy. \citet{sui2025stop} surveyed approaches to optimize reasoning length, categorizing solutions into model-based methods~\citep{team2025kimi, luo2025o1, yeo2025demystifying, aggarwal2025l1, shen2025dast, arora2025training, qu2025optimizing}, reasoning output optimization~\citep{hao2024training, shen2025codi, geiping2025scaling, su2025token}, and prompt-based techniques~\citep{han2024token, xu2025chain}.
+\textbf{Test-time Compute Scaling.} \looseness-1 Recent studies reveal that LRMs may generate verbose reasoning chains with marginal accuracy gains. \citet{chen2024not} showed that LRMs generate significantly more tokens than conventional LLMs on simple arithmetic tasks, with minimal increase in accuracy. \citet{sui2025stop} surveyed approaches to optimize reasoning length, categorizing solutions into model-based methods~\citep{team2025kimi, luo2025o1, yeo2025demystifying, aggarwal2025l1, shen2025dast, arora2025training, qu2025optimizing}, reasoning output optimization~\citep{hao2024training, shen2025codi, geiping2025scaling, su2025token}, and prompt-based techniques~\citep{han2024token, xu2025chain}.
 In agentic environments, \citet{cuadron2025danger} found that overthinking reduces performance while increasing costs.

 While these studies suggest overthinking leads to computational inefficiency with marginal accuracy gains, our work reveals that prolonged reasoning actively degrades performance on simple tasks.
-Our hypothesis regarding the amplification of flawed heuristics during extended reasoning aligns with \citet{wu2025more}, who theoretically establish the existence of an optimal CoT length beyond which performance degrades. \citet{zaremba2025trading} find that increased test-time compute improves robustness to adversarial attacks, though they also identify failure modes where LRMs may get trapped in unproductive reasoning loops, suggesting that the benefits of extended reasoning depend critically on the task.
-Concurrent studies also show flawed heuristics in other structured reasoning tasks. \citet{illusion-of-thinking} evaluate LRMs on algorithmic puzzles like Tower of Hanoi and find complete accuracy collapse beyond certain complexity thresholds, with models counterintuitively reducing their reasoning effort as problems become harder. \citet{petty-2025-relic} observe analogous behavior in context-free language recognition tasks, where models abandon rule-based parsing strategies in favor of shallow heuristics as grammar complexity increases.
+Our hypothesis regarding the amplification of flawed heuristics during extended reasoning aligns with \citet{wu2025more} and \citet{hassid2025don}. \citet{wu2025more} also theoretically establish the existence of an optimal CoT length beyond which performance degrades. \citet{zaremba2025trading} find that increased test-time compute improves robustness to adversarial attacks, though they also identify failure modes where LRMs may get trapped in unproductive reasoning loops, suggesting that the benefits of extended reasoning depend critically on the task.
+Concurrent studies also show flawed heuristics in other structured reasoning tasks. \citet{illusion-of-thinking} evaluate LRMs on algorithmic puzzles like Tower of Hanoi and find complete accuracy collapse beyond certain complexity thresholds, with models counterintuitively reducing their reasoning effort as problems become harder. \citet{petty-2025-relic} observe analogous behavior in context-free language recognition tasks, where models abandon rule-based parsing strategies in favor of shallow heuristics as grammar complexity increases. \citet{ghosal2025does} find that longer reasoning increases output variance, where they evaluate LRMs using artificially injected tokens \citep{muennighoff2025s1}, which does not reflect natural overthinking.